hades102zues/realtime-video-test/README.md

 # realtime-video-test
-A quick sandbox showing live video feed using webRTC to establish a p2p connection, with socket.io as the signalling server.
-With an insertion to that showcases that a remote data channel has also been established.
+A quick sandbox showing live video feed using webRTC to establish a p2p connection, with a socket.io server used as the signalling server.
+An insertion was also provided to prove that a remote data channel has also been established.
 Yes, it is not a pretty page...